 Also awarded is the Mike Covell Award, named after the man who helped found The Big Muddy Film Festival.
 This award honors filmmakers who have roots in Southern Illinois and is given to an alumni of Southern Illinois University-Carbondale.
 If a notable alumni work is not selected into the festival, then it will be awarded to an alumni of any Southern Illinois region college or university.

 The Big Muddy Film Festival is looking for films of any style, length, content, and genre.
-The Festival is organized into the categories of experimental, narrative, documentary, and animation.
+The Festival is organized into the categories of experimental, narrative, documentary, animation, and new to the 2021 fest, smart phone film.

 Works must be in English or with English subtitles.
 All films should have been completed within two years from the date when submissions open for the current festival.
 Works that have been previously submitted to the Festival are not eligible.